Drunk Driving Accidents in Chicago, Illinois

-As we mentioned, there is a zero-tolerance law for anyone under 21 who is found to be drunk driving.
+As we mentioned, there is a zero-tolerance law for anyone under 21 who is found to be drunk driving because the legal drinking age in Illinois is 21.
 When a person is drinking underage, they will lose their driving privilege and face other penalties.
 Parents can also be liable for a drunk driving accident if they allow their children to drink at home and then get behind the wheel.

 Economic damages After a DUI Injury Accident

 All losses that have a monetary figure are economic damages.
-It is economic damage if there is a receipt, such as a medical bill or an out-of-pocket expense.
+Economic damages usually have a receipt or other documentation, such as a medical bill or an out-of-pocket expense.
 Lost wages and vehicle repairs also fall under this category.

 Non-economic damages After a DUI Injury Accident

-There are damages you will suffer that do not have a monetary figure, so they are non-economic damages.
+Some damages you will suffer do not have a monetary figure.
+These losses are called non-economic damages.
 Examples of non-economic damages include pain and suffering, disfigurement, loss of companionship, disability, and loss of enjoyment of life.

 Punitive damages After a Drunk Driving Accident

-When there is gross negligence, an award for punitive damages is possible, though these damages are rare.
+When gross negligence is involved, an award for punitive damages is possible, though these damages are rare.
 The driver often must have an excessively high BAC for a punitive damage award in a drunk driving accident case.
 Another instance where the court can award these damages is when the defendant has multiple DUI convictions.

 Wrongful death damages

-There is no solace when you have a loved one who passed away from a drunk driver.
-No money will bring them back but filing a wrongful death lawsuit will help hold the responsible party accountable for their actions.
-A wrongful death claim in Chicago will allow you to file economic and non-economic damages from your loss.
-Reach out to Chicago wrongful death lawyers if you a loved one has died due to a drunk driving accident.
+There is no solace when a loved one passes away due to a drunk driver’s actions.
+No money will bring them back, but filing a wrongful death lawsuit will help hold the responsible party accountable for their actions.
+A wrongful death claim in Chicago will allow you to recoup economic and non-economic damages from your loss.
+Reach out to our Chicago wrongful death lawyers if a loved one dies due to a drunk driving accident.

-Contact a Chicago Car Accident Lawyer from Abel & Annes, P.C. today.
+Contact a Chicago Drunk Driving Accident Lawyer at Abels & Annes, P.C. today.

-When you are struck by a Chicago drunk driver and suffer serious injuries, it can feel like the entire world is falling apart.
-You need to contact our Chicago injury accident lawyer to get the justice and compensation you deserve for your injuries and losses.
+When you are struck by a Chicago drunk driver and suffer serious injuries, it can feel like your entire world is falling apart.
+Contact our Chicago injury accident lawyers to get the justice and compensation you deserve for your injuries and losses.

-Abel & Annes, P.C will work with the authorities and insurance company to resolve your claim.
-You have legal options, whether you were in a car, on a motorcycle, or a pedestrian struck by a drunk driver.
-Passengers in the drunk driver’s vehicle can also file a claim, although that can be more complex.
-Always allow us to evaluate your rights.
+The legal team at Abels & Annes will work with the authorities and negotiate with the insurance company to resolve your claim.
+You have legal options, whether you were in a car, on a motorcycle, or if you were a pedestrian struck by a drunk driver.
+Passengers in the drunk driver’s vehicle can also file a claim, although it can be more complex.
+Always allow us to evaluate and explain your legal options.

-Drunk drivers in Chicago must be held responsible for their actions, so you must immediately contact Abels & Annes, P.C., to hold these irresponsible drivers accountable.
-These cases can be stressful, and you need a Chicago drunk driving accident lawyer on your side.
+Drunk drivers in Chicago should be held responsible for their actions.
+Don’t wait any longer.
+Contact Abels & Annes, P.C., to hold these irresponsible drivers accountable.
+These cases can be stressful, and you need a Chicago drunk driving accident attorney on your side.
 Contact us at Abels & Annes, P.C. today at (312) 924-7575 for a no-cost case evaluation.